{{article.title}}

 The Smartcity Malaga project has established itself as a centre for experimentation in and development of electricity distribution technologies.
 This Living Lab is located in an area of the city with 12,000 domestic, 300 industrial and 900 service customers, and it is where state-of-the-art technologies for energy production and storage are being developed.

-This commitment to research contributing to the promotion of a new sustainable energy management model was recognised in 2018 by the European Union, with the approval of the implementation of the CoordiNet project, a part of the H2020 programme.
-It is an initiative in which from e-distribution we will coordinate the consortium of 23 European companies and research centres studying network flexibility.
+This commitment to research to contribute to the development of a new model of sustainable energy management has been recognised by the European Union with the approval in 2018 of the implementation of the Coordinet project within the H2020 programme.
+This is an initiative in which from e-distribución we will coordinate the consortium that encompasses 23 European companies and research centres to study network flexibility.